Captainlonate/not_plutotv_interview/README.md

 Honesty:
 For the Generator questions, I wanted to google yield*, but remained "honest", and did not, which will likely be reflected in the accuracy of my answer lol

+To instill confidence, I've included a Github link to a past project I wrote, where I used Generator functions so you could see how I've used them in the wild.
 ```

 ## The channel app should satisfy all conditions: (src/index.js)